alekswn/DNSServer/README.md

 # DNS Server Implementation

 ## Overview
 This project implements a DNS server based on RFC 1035.
 The server handles DNS queries, responds to requests, and manages DNS records.
+It's built using modern C++20 features for improved performance and maintainability.

 ## Project Structure
 - `cpp/` - C++ implementation of the DNS server
   - `src/` - Source code for the DNS server
-  - `tests/` - Unit tests using Google Test
+  - `tests/` - Unit tests using Catch2
-  - `CMakeLists.txt` - CMake build configuration
-  - `Makefile` - Simple Makefile for building without CMake
+  - `Makefile` - Makefile for building with clang++
 - `acceptance_tests/` - Python-based acceptance tests for protocol compliance
 - `justfile` - Task runner for common operations
+- `.github/workflows/` - GitHub Actions CI configuration

+## Modern C++ Features

+This implementation leverages C++20 features:
+- `std::string_view` for zero-copy string operations
+- `std::span` for safer buffer handling
+- Strongly typed enums for record types
+- Const-correctness throughout the codebase
+- Compiler warnings treated as errors for high code quality

 ## Quick Start with Just